BenfenYU/notes-of-a-postgraduate/sketch summary.md

   1. CNN is very powerful, however,  it can't fit some character of sketch very well.
   2. CNN has arrived a high accuracy.
-  3. CNN with unsupervised learning on sketch is still blank.
+  3. Research using CNN with unsupervised learning on sketch is still blank.

   ![image-20200719132759655](images/image-20200719132759655.png)

 - RNN

-  1. temporal points as input maybe make no sense, especially after attention was invented.
+  1. Temporal points as input maybe make no or little sense, especially after attention was invented.
+  2. Some simple information captured by RNN can still be captured by CNN (such as ResNet50).
+  3. Considering the human, we don't care about every points of a sketch, points will be organized in our brain and I think this is structural information.

 - GNN

-  1. learning structural knowledge, combining with self-supervised learning is perfect.
+  1. Learning structural knowledge, combining with self-supervised learning is perfect.
-  2. like human, human can't know the pattern if the points or strokes are random and noisy.
+  2. Like human, we can't recognize the pattern if the points or strokes are random and noisy.

 - Transformer&Bert

-  1. seq2seq, the sequence is still composed of points, sketch bert has arrive their upper bound.
+  1. Seq2seq, the sequence is still composed of points, sketch bert has arrive their upper bound.
+  2. Self-supervised learning is their shining point.

 ![image-20200719110041642](../notes/images/image-20200719110041642.png)